densh/densh.github.com/quasiquotes.md

 #### Block <a name="block"> </a>

-Blocks are a fundamental primitive to express sequence of actions or bindings in scala program. `q""` interpolator is an equivalent of a block.
+Blocks are a fundamental primitive to express sequence of actions or bindings. `q"..."` interpolator is an equivalent of a block.
 It allows to express more than one expression seperated by semicolon or a newline:

     scala> val t = q"a; b; c"
     t: reflect.runtime.universe.Tree =